ap0llo/mddocs/docs/demoprojects/api/DemoProject/ListExample/index.md

 ## Remarks

 To create a list, use the `list` tag.
-Using this tag, bullet lists, numbered lists and two\-column tables can be created.
+Using this tag, bulleted lists, numbered lists and two\-column tables can be created.

-To create a bullet list, use the following syntax:
+To create a bulleted list, use the following syntax:

 ```xml
 <list type="bullet">